-Our IVAS revenues are derived primarily from software applications for PCs and mobile devices offered by MoboTap on the Dolphin Browser and by RaidCall.
-Prior to March 2015, our IVAS revenues also included revenues generated from the wan.com Website.
+Our IVAS revenues are derived primarily from software applications for PCs and mobile devices offered by RaidCall.
+Prior to March 2018, IVAS revenues also included revenues generated from the Dolphin Browser operated by MoboTap.
 Revenues from IVAS are recognized during the period the services are rendered or items are consumed under the gross method, as we are the principal obligor for provision of the services.